-Historical V-Dem
+3 Historical V-Dem

 The project Historical V-Dem extends the data back in time and is also adding a number of indicators.
 The project collects both type (A) and (C) data.
-The historical data extends the coding of almost 200 V-Dem indicators (including about 130 Country Expert coded indicators) from 1789 to 1900 in order to supplement the current V-Dem coverage.
+The historical data extends the coding of almost 200 V-Dem indicators (including about 130 Country Expert coded indicators) from 1789 to 1900 supplementing the current V-Dem coverage.
 Further, the Historical V-Dem data adds a number of new indicators, mostly covering the years 1789-1920.
 Some of these indicators might be extended forward in time, to the present, for future iterations of the V-Dem dataset.
 The Historical data collection started in December 2015 and is completed for the majority of 80 polities.
 However, coding is ongoing for a few additional countries, and these data will be added in future datasets.

 Historical V-Dem is led from the two Centers for Historical V-Dem located at University of Oslo and Lund University.
-They are led by Prof. Jan Teorell (Lund) and Prof. Carl Henrik Knutsen (Oslo).
+They are led by Prof. Carl Henrik Knutsen (Oslo) and Prof. Jan Teorell (Lund).
 In addition to the two Principal Investigators, Knutsen and Teorell, there are four Project Managers for Historical V-Dem: Dr. Agnes Cornell (Aarhus University), Prof. John Gerring (University of Texas at Austin), Prof. Svend-Erik Skaaning (Aarhus University), and Prof. Daniel Ziblatt (Harvard University).